 As can be seen, HRI has exhibited a far lower Beta to the index than those of ATT and PCT, bar a brief period during the COVID-19 crash.
-This shows that, over nearly all time periods, HRI's performance trajectory has shown less corelation to technology than some might expect.
+This shows that, over nearly all time periods, HRI's performance trajectory has shown less corelation to technology than one might expect - in effect, a mathematical representation of the 'uniqueness' we have long espoused.
 This is something which is important in not only distinguishing HRI but also in allowing it to fit within a wider equity portfolio, as a low beta implies superior diversification benefits.
-This is could be useful considering that some investors may have seen their large-cap technology exposure increase over recent years given the strong momentum behind the sector.
+This is especially important considering that many investors may have seen their large-cap technology exposure increase over recent years given the strong momentum behind the sector.